-In nice weather, it is so great to slow down and get some R&R, along with bites and a beverage, on one of Atlanta's best patios.
-You might even enjoy soaking up the summer sun while you dine outdoors.
+In nice weather it is great to slow down and get some R&R, along with bites and a beverage, on one of Atlanta's best patios.
+You might want to soaking up the summer sun on a rooftop while you dine outdoors or just relax by the pool at your hotel.
 Take your pick:

 - Basil's – Dining in the heart of Buckhead with the backdrop of high rises?
 You can do this at the expansive patio at Basil's.
 Sip one of the specialty cocktails like the Andes Candies or Jalapeño Margarita.
 Nosh on small plates with hummus and baba ganoush.
 Try the flatbread or a roasted artichoke.